Click here to learn more.

 Obesity is usually caused by excessive food intake and insufficient exercise.
 According to some estimates, more than 50 percent of cats are overweight and 25 percent of cats are obese.
 Obesity is more common in older, less active felines and in spayed female felines whose weight is not well-managed.
 Cats that are fed bottomless bowls of food are more likely to be obese than others.

 Obesity-related health problems abound.
-These include but are not limited to heart disease, a reduced life span, ruptured cruciate ligaments, labored or difficult breathing, fatigue/exercise intolerance, greater risk for heat stroke/heat exhaustion, greater susceptibility to fatty liver disease, diabetes, and osteoarthritis.
+These include but are not limited to heart disease, a reduced life span, ruptured cruciate ligaments, labored or difficult breathing, fatigue/exercise intolerance, greater risk for heat stroke/heat exhaustion, greater susceptibility to fatty liver disease,

 Identification of feline obesity is generally undertaken by implementing a charting method called body condition scoring, which results in a score between 1 and 5 or 1 and 9, depending on the specific chart applied.
 In both cases the idea is the same: 1 represents a too-thin cat, 5 or 9 is a morbidly obese one.
 3 and 5 are considered ideal, while any cat scoring greater than 4 or 7 is considered overweight or obese.